google.com, pub-5059501654592326, DIRECT, f08c47fec0942fa0 google.com, pub-5059501654592326, DIRECT, f08c47fec0942fa0

 • Designer series paper and cardstock of choice

-• A pennant stamp (or make your own) and some letters to spell out your message (I used the Party This Way and Calendar Alphabet and Numbers stamp sets from Stampin' Up!, both now retired)
+• A pennant stamp (or make your own) and some letters to spell out your message (I used the Party This Way and Calendar Alphabet and Numbers stamp sets from Stampin' Up!, both now retired, but see if you have something similar in your stash.
+You could also just cut out triangles for the pennants and hand letter your card with marking pens))

-• Some thin twine (I used Stampin' Up!'s Linen Twine)
+• Some thin twine (I used Stampin' Up!'s Linen Thread)

 • Stampin' Dimensionals, glue, glue dots, inks, punches, the normal paper crafter's toolkit

 There's a place for you to show me your project at the bottom of this page.
-Scroll on down!
+Scroll on down to see it!

 I started with half an A4 sheet of cardstock cut lengthways so I had a long strip to work with.
 I covered that with designer series paper, leaving a small border around it.